Cat Poison Guide 2025: Toxic Plants, Drugs & Foods to Avoid

 Key Takeaways

-• Lilies (true lilies/daylilies) can cause acute kidney failure in cats — even the pollen is dangerous.
+• Lilies (true lilies and daylilies) can cause acute kidney failure — even pollen or vase water matters.

 1. Top Toxic Plants (Home & Garden)